appium/appium/packages/appium/docs/en/developing/build-drivers.md

 With those pieces in play, you won't have to reimplement anything that's already implemented by the remote endpoint you're proxying to.
 Appium will take care of all the proxying for you.

+### Proxy BiDi commands to another BiDi implementation

+All of the above about proxying WebDriver commands is conceptually also valid for proxying BiDi commands specifically.
+In order to enable BiDi proxying, you need to:

+1. Set the `doesSupportBidi` field on your driver instances to `true`.
+1. Implement `get bidiProxyUrl` on your driver.
+This should return a Websocket URL which is the address of the upstream socket you want BiDi commands to be proxied to.

+The intended pattern here is for you to start a session on the upstream implementation, check whether it has an active BiDi socket in the returned capabilities (e.g., the `webSocketUrl` capability), and then to set an internal field to that value, so that it can be returned by `get bidiProxyUrl`.
+Once all this is in place, Appium will proxy BiDi commands from the client straight to the upstream connection.

 ### Extend the existing protocol with new commands

 You may find that the existing commands don't cut it for your driver.
 If you want to expose